top of page

 Atlassian explains how context switching harms productivity and increases stress.

-Simple fix: set 2–3 comms windows/day and keep a “parking lot” note for interruptions so you don’t lose your train of thought.
+A simple fix is to set 2–3 communication windows per day.
+Keep a “parking lot” note for interruptions so you don’t lose your train of thought.

 Many meetings exist because decisions, ownership, or next steps aren’t clear.

-Reduce meetings where you can, and when you do meet, make them decision-focused:
+Reduce meetings where you can.
+When you do meet, make them decision-focused:

-This reduces the “meeting-to-meeting pinball” that kills focus.
+This approach reduces the “meeting-to-meeting pinball” that kills focus.

 If your system depends on you being “on” all day, it will eventually break.